 With wool, grease first adheres to the wool fibres, “wicking” along with the entire fibre, due to the natural attraction of the wool, instead of adhering to already accumulated grease.
 This prevents the space between the fibres from being prematurely filled with grease adhering to existing grease deposits (grease doesn’t build on grease, it builds on the fibres).
 The result: air flow is maintained for longer periods and grease accumulation adheres evenly and tightly to the fibres.

-Shepherd Filters capture up to 98% of airborne grease before it has the chance to reach the kitchen exhaust ventilation system.
+Shepherd Filters work up to three times harder to protect the kitchen exhaust ventilation system.
 As the vast majority of grease is prevented from building up inside the hood system, routine duct cleaning costs are also reduced and the load on vital equipment such as the fan is minimised, ensuring that your system has a long life.

 If you want to learn more about the benefits of wool in the kitchen, then please contact us or visit our FAQs page.